William-Baker/Claim-Detection-with-BERT-on-Semi-Structured-Text/README.md

 # Trained Models and datasets
-Trained models and the datasets used can be found here: https://1drv.ms/u/s!AsshhlQM3x93qw6Bn44LfmTBreFz?e=Mdnpx2 Simply extract the files into the project directory
+Trained models and the datasets used can be found here: https://1drv.ms/u/s!AsshhlQM3x93qw6Bn44LfmTBreFz?e=Mdnpx2 Simply extract the folders into the project directory

 # Requirements
 Python 3.9.5